 - Home or vehicle modifications

-You may want to spend some time researching workers’ compensation lawyers in NC if you’re receiving workers’ compensation medical benefits and are unhappy with your medical care in any way.
+You may want to spend some time researching workers’ compensation lawyers in NC if you’re receiving workers’ comp medical benefits and are unhappy with your medical care in any way.
 My firm will give you a free workers’ comp case evaluation.

 Workers’ Comp Will Not Pay You for Pain and Suffering

 Physical pain, mental suffering, strains on your finances and personal relationships, and a general sense that life is spinning out of control are often part of the recovery from a work injury.
 When it comes time to settle your workers’ compensation case, you might think you’ll be paid for the pain and suffering you’ve gone through.
 Unfortunately, that is incorrect.